JonathanFadera/cybercommerce/README.md

   - [Deployed Application](#deployed-application)

 ## Installation
 Clone the repository from GitHub.
 The application requires [Node](https://www.npmjs.com/package/node), [Express](https://www.npmjs.com/package/express), [MySQL2](https://www.npmjs.com/package/mysql2), and [Sequelize](https://www.npmjs.com/package/sequelize).
 To connect to the database run `mysql -u root -p` and enter password from .env file.
 Then source the schema.sql.
-To seed the file run `npm run seed`.
-Finally to connect to the server run `npm start`.
+To seed the file, run `npm run seed`.
+Finally, to connect to the server, run `npm start`.

 ## Usage
 This application will allow users to view, add, edit, and delete categories, products, and tags.